Gene Douglas, M.Ed. LPC LMFT

 Tapping should be between the brows, not above.
 Your aim is assured if you use 2 fingers, and one of them touches the hair of the brow, and the other touches the skin.

 2. Eye: (under eye, UE) top of the cheekbone about an inch below the centered pupil.
 Near the eye socket.
-Be certain your tapping is centered below the eye when it looks straight forward (that is, not to one side, or toward the outsides.)
+Be certain your tapping is centered below the eye when you look straight forward (that is, not to one side, or toward the insides or outsides.)
 Thump solidly, but be sure not to poke yourself in the eye with a long nail.
 With long nails, hold your elbows out, and point your nails toward your nose.

 3. Side of eye: (Outside Eye, OE ) To the outside of either eye is a bony ridge.
 Just behind that ridge, at the front of the temple, is the spot to tap.
-(In the hollow, just behind the ridge.)
+(In the hollow, next to the ridge.)

 4. Under nose: (Nose) Use one hand, and tap in the center of the upper lip.